-The thing I like about this recipe and why I think it’s the best is that it’s all natural and completely non-toxic.
+The thing I like about these recipes and why I think it’s the best is that it’s all natural and completely non- toxic.
 So you can use it on almost any dog without worrying about the ingredients.

-You can even use it on yourself – it makes a great lip balm or healing skin balm.
+You can even use it on yourself – both of these recipes make a great lip balm or healing skin balm.

-- 2 tablespoons beeswax (clean and render your own or buy beeswax pastilles here)
+- 2 tablespoons beeswax (clean and render your own or buy beeswax pastilles from Amazon here)

 - 1 tablespoon safflower oil

 - 1 tablespoon castor oil (find organic castor oil on Amazon here)